jischell-msft/RemoteManagementMonitoringTools/README.md

+# UPDATE

+THIS PROJECT WILL REMAIN ACTIVE ON NEW ACCOUNT - https://github.com/jschell/RemoteManagementMonitoringTools

 # Remote Management Monitoring tools
 Remote Monitoring and Management (RMM) software programs and services are often used by Enterprise and SMB IT to provide management and monitoring of remote endpoints.